notZaki/vscodeBookdown/README.md

 - The code for autocompleting cross-references was based on the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop)
 - The syntax injection is adapted from the [vscode-fenced-code-block-grammar-injection-example](https://github.com/mjbvz/vscode-fenced-code-block-grammar-injection-example)
 - Highlighting of code in R chunks requires the [vscode R extension](https://github.com/Ikuyadeu/vscode-R)
-- Hightlighting of math requires the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop)
+- Hightlighting and snippets inside TeX-Math requires the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop)